peal/vole/vole-documentation.md

 (aside: Technically, these aren't always cosets, for example of $$|S| \neq |T|$$, then there are no permutations which map $$S$$ to $$T$$.
 To simplify things, whenever we say "coset", assume we mean "coset or empty set")

+(Note, this next bit should be somewhere else?)

 Full list of refiners we want for first release (G,H = group, q,r = permutation, S,T = set, SS, TT = set of set, St, Tt = set of tuple, D1, D2 = digraphs):

 * VoleCon.InGroup(G) - $$\{p | p in G\}$$